Mr Hrutvik Kanabar

 My PhD is on "Building Verified Applications in CakeML", supervised by Scott Owens.
 This project is funded by the UK Research Institute in Verified Trustworthy Software Systems (VeTSS).

-CakeML is an open-source, functional programming language, verified compiler, and proof ecosystem.
-The CakeML language is ML-like, and the semantics and compiler algorithm are specified using the interactive theorem-prover HOL.
-The compiler has been proven to preserve code semantics end-to-end (from source code to machine code), and can bootstrap itself.
+CakeML is an open-source, ML-like programming language, verified compiler, and proof ecosystem.
+The CakeML language, semantics, and compiler algorithm are all specified in higher-order logic, using the interactive theorem-prover HOL4.
+This allows end-to-end verification of semantic-preservation for the compiler, and boostrapping in the logic.

-My work is focused on techniques for writing and formally verifying CakeML applications - enabling specification and verification of their behaviour.
-My current aim is to work on a semantic notion of types in CakeML, allowing reasoning about programs that behave as if they have a certain type, but are not syntactically typeable.
-Crucially, this semantic notion of types must co-exist with the more traditional syntactic one.
-The canonical (eventual) use case is as follows:
+My project aims to create practical techniques for writing useful, verified CakeML applications.
+My current aim is to build a semantic type system for CakeML: this would reason about programs that behave as if they have a certain type, but are not syntactically typeable.
+Crucially, this semantic notion of typing must co-exist with the more common syntactic one.
+The canonical use case is:

-- Write a CakeML library which makes use of unsafe, syntactically untypeable code for performance (e.g. array sorting using array accesses which are not bounds-checked).
+- Write a fast CakeML library using unsafe (syntactically untypeable) code (e.g. array sorting using array accesses which are not bounds-checked).

-- Show that this library can safely be used at the intended type - i.e. it has a semantic type.
+- Prove that this library is semantically well-typed - i.e. it can safely be used at the intended type.

-- A user can then write syntactically typeable code which makes use of this unsafe library, with no added cost to them.
+- Users should be able to write syntactically typeable code which calls this unsafe library with no added cost.

 - Result: unsafe, optimised code in a safe, end-to-end verified compiler!

-I am currently trying to use step-indexed logical relations to solve this problem, taking inspiration from projects such as RustBelt.
-We hope that our approach is general enough to allow for other interesting use cases (see below).
+I am exploring a unary, step-indexed logical relation to solve this problem, taking inspiration from projects such as RustBelt.
+We believe this approach is general enough to allow for other interesting use cases (see below).

 I am a member of the following research groups:

-Current work - a logical relation for CakeML
+Current work - a logical relation for semantic typing in CakeML

 Our intended use cases are: